-- A. Considerations for a Federal Agency When Deciding Whether to Develop a Third-Party
+A. Considerations for a Federal Agency When Deciding Whether to Develop a Third-Party Program to Assess Regulatory Compliance

-Program to Assess Regulatory Compliance - 1.
-Resources.
+1. Resources.
 When considering whether to develop a third-party program to assess regulatory compliance, the agency should consult governmental and non-governmental resources relating to third-party conformity assessment.
-These include, but are not limited to, the National Institute of Standards and Technology (NIST); private conformity assessment standards, particularly the standards of the International Organization for Standardization (ISO); and conformity assessment bodies, as appropriate, for practical input on feasibility and the impacts on the regulated entities. - 2.
-Compare Regulatory Approaches.
+These include, but are not limited to, the National Institute of Standards and Technology (NIST) and private standards and related organizations, in particular, the conformity assessment standards of the International Organization for Standardization (ISO).

+2. Compare Regulatory Approaches.
 The agency should compare a third-party approach with direct governmental assessment of compliance.
-In choosing between them, the agency should evaluate the advantages and disadvantages of these approaches, with consideration of: - (a) whether third-party conformity assessment is likely to be effective in practice and as a technical matter for the applicable regulatory standards and context;
+In choosing between them, the agency should evaluate the advantages and disadvantages of these approaches, with consideration of:

+(a) whether third-party conformity assessment is likely to be technically effective for the applicable regulatory standards and context;

-- (b) the costs and potential delay that may result from developing and establishing a 107 third-party program; 108 (c) the capacity of the agency to perform effective oversight and its related costs; 109 (d) the potential for the agency to achieve efficiencies through reducing its direct 110 compliance assessment costs and resource needs; 111 (e) the costs to regulated entities of paying third parties to perform conformity 112 assessment activities, which are likely to be of particular concern to small businesses; 113 (f) the potential for development of a well-functioning market in third-party conformity 114 115 assessment services; and 116 (g) the benefits that may accrue to regulated entities by, for example, receiving regulatory approval to market their products more quickly or simultaneously satisfying 117 the regulatory requirements of other agencies to which they are subject, including state 118 agencies or agencies in other countries.
-(See Administrative Conference of the United 119 States, Recommendation 2011-6, International Regulatory Cooperation, 77 Fed.
+(b) the costs and potential delay that may result from developing and establishing a third-party program;

+(c) the capacity of the agency to perform effective oversight and its related costs;

+(d) the potential for the agency to achieve efficiencies through reducing its direct compliance assessment costs and resource needs;

+(e) the costs to regulated entities of paying third parties to perform conformity assessment activities, which are likely to be of particular concern to small businesses; and

+(f) the benefits that may accrue to regulated entities by, for example, receiving regulatory approval to market their products more quickly or simultaneously satisfying the regulatory requirements of other agencies to which they are subject, including state agencies or agencies in other countries.
+(See Administrative Conference of the United States, Recommendation 2011-6, International Regulatory Cooperation, 77 Fed.
 Reg.
-120 2257, 2259 (Jan.
+2,257, 2,259 (Jan.
 17, 2012); Exec.
 Order 13,609 (May 1, 2012); Exec.
 Order 13,563 (Jan.
+18, 2011)).

-121 122 18, 2011)).
-123 3.
-Evaluate Incentives.
-If an agency is contemplating a third-party program in which regulated entities would have the choice of either contracting with third parties or being 124 125 assessed directly by the agency, the agency should evaluate whether sufficient incentives exist - or can be created to attract the participation of regulated entities in the third-party program.
+3. Evaluate Incentives.
+If an agency is contemplating a third-party program in which regulated entities would have the choice of either contracting with third parties or being assessed directly by the agency, the agency should evaluate whether sufficient incentives exist or can be created to attract the participation of regulated entities in the third-party program.
 Incentives for regulated entities to utilize third parties may include:

-- (a) exemption from a governmental user fee that would otherwise be applicable; or - (b) the ability to satisfy the regulatory requirements of multiple jurisdictions through a single third-party conformity assessment engagement.
+(a) exemption from a governmental user fee that would otherwise be applicable; or

+(b) the ability to satisfy the regulatory requirements of multiple jurisdictions through a single third-party conformity assessment engagement.

-B. Considerations for a Federal Agency When Establishing a Third-Party Program to Assess Regulatory Compliance
+B. Considerations for Federal Agencies When Establishing a Third-Party Program to Assess Regulatory Compliance